 Benefit: Micronutrients.
 A 3.5 ounce serving of avocado has more than 25% of the daily Vitamin K requirements, which is crucial for blood clotting.
-It also contain more potassium than bananas, and is high in folate, Vitamin C, vitamin E, and the B vitamins.
+It also contains more potassium than bananas and is high in folate, Vitamin C, vitamin E, and B vitamins.

 Add to Breakfast

 Enjoy sliced avocado with hard-boiled eggs and some tomato – the ultimate quick breakfast.

 Benefit: Antioxidants and phytochemicals.
 Avocados are a good source of Lutein and Zeaxanthin, two antioxidants that are important for eye health and may reduce the risk of cataracts and macular degeneration.